Patrick McGrath (Irish republican): Final Arrest, Trial and Execution

 Harte, MacGrath and Hunt were tried by Military Tribunal, established under the Emergency Powers Act 1939.
 All three men were represented in court by the future Nobel Peace Prize winner Seán MacBride.
 They challenged the legislation in the Irish High Court, seeking a writ of habeas corpus, and ultimately appealed to the Irish Supreme Court.
 The appeal was unsuccessful (at that time there was no right to appeal the findings of a Military Tribunal) and Harte and MacGrath were executed by firing squad at Dublin's Mountjoy Prison on 6 September 1940 (22 days after the shooting).

-MacGrath was buried in an unmarked grave in the prison yard.
-In 1948 his remains were released to his family, he is buried in Glasnevin Cemetery next to the graves of Seán MacBride and the Irish republican revolutionary Maud Gonne.
+In 1948 his remains were released to his family, he is buried in Glasnevin Cemetery.
 Speaking at his reburial, a founding member of Sinn Féin Brian O'Higgins stated how attitudes towards Irish Republicans had changed: "The men were put to death as criminals, outlaws, enemies, of Ireland.
 Today that judgement is reversed even by those who were and are opponents and they have been acknowledged to be what we have always claimed them to have been - true comrades of Tone and Emmet."